radicalbit/radicalbit-ai-monitoring/docs/docs/quickstart.md

 * **days_as_customer:** it indicates how many days the user is a customer.

 ### Create the Model
-To create a new model, navigate to the *Models* section and click the plus (+) icon.
+To create a new model, navigate to the *Models* section and click the plus (+) icon in the top right corner.

 ![Alt text](/img/quickstart/empty-models-list.png "Empty Models List")